AerospaceVillage/BricksInTheAir/Smoker/README.md

 - Pre position heat shrink tubing (2 samller ones for each wire and 1 larger one for both) to the LED wire.
 - Solder the BLACK JST-PH 2.0 Male side to GND and the RED JST-PH 2.0 Male to the POSITIVE.
 - Heat up the heat shrink material to protect the recently soldered connections.
 - Plug the modified wire into a LEGO battery pack and also into the smoker.
-Turn the battery On/Off to ensure that the LED illuminates AND acrivates the attached smoker.
+Turn the battery On/Off to ensure that the LED illuminates AND activates the attached smoker.

 ![Step 1](./Images/Lego_LED_Assembled.png)